epfl-lasa/docker_setup/README.md

 ### COPY

 This command is used to copy files either from another image or from the host machine.
-For example, copying the content of folder from the host is done with:
+For example, copying the content of a folder from the host is done with:

 ```dockerfile
 COPY --chown=${USER} /path_to_folder /destination_path